-Dental crowns protect and restore damaged, root-filled, or decayed teeth.
+Dental crowns or commonly known as caps on teeth protect and restore damaged, root-filled, or decayed teeth.
 The whole outer surface of your prepared tooth is covered by a dental crown.
 If your teeth are discoloured or have large visible areas of amalgam fillings, dental crowns may be used to cosmetically improve your appearance as well as being protective.

 Why would I need a crown?